 "And I will send fire on Magog and on those who live in security in the coastlands.
 Then they shall know that I am the Lord."
 Ezekiel 39:6 (NKJV)

-Opening prayer: Father, it's hard to understand what is happening in the world today, with religious violence burning everywhere.
+Opening prayer: Father, it's hard to understand what is going on in the world today, with crazy things happening everywhere.
 Help me understand how this fits into Your plan, and what I should do about it, I pray.

 Let's read through that again, slowly, and notice all the different elements at work here:

 - "We know that all things..."
 How many things?
 All.
 Even the crazy things we don't like, don't understand, and don't even want to hear about.
 All things.

 - "...work together for good..."
 Are ALL these things pulling in different directions and forcing us to run here and there putting out fires?
 Nope.
 They are ALL working together, according to God's Plan, for good.

 - "...work together for good to those who love God..."
 Will everybody on earth benefit from "All things?"
 Will everybody like the outcomes?
 Nope.
 Only those who love God and TRUST that He is in charge of all things, especially their eternal salvation.